DziiRz/Resume-Website/README.md

 ## Overview

-**Resume-Website** is a modern portfolio tool designed for developers to showcase their skills and projects with elegance and efficiency.
+**Resume-Website** is a modern portfolio designed to showcase skills and projects with elegance and efficiency.

 **Why Resume-Website?**